Santhanalakshami/data-science-portfolio/README.md

 **Tools Used:** Python, Machine Learning / AI

 **Project Overview:**
-Saferide-AI is an AI-based project designed around intelligent safety-oriented analysis and prediction.
+Developed an AI-driven project focused on intelligent safety-related analysis and prediction.

+**Business Value:**
+Highlights the application of AI and machine learning techniques to real-world safety and decision-support use cases.

 **Key Highlights:**
 - Applied AI/ML logic to a real-world problem